 Prof Yingyan Wang of Keio University offers fresh insights from the Japanese concept of Yoi-Shigoto on how firms can leverage their organisational structures to foster a CSR-oriented attitude among their employees.

-By CoBS Editor Guragam Singh from the paper Commitment to sustainable development: Exploring the factors affecting employee attitudes towards corporate social responsibility‐oriented management, Wiley.
+By CoBS Editor Guragam Singh.
+Related research: Commitment to sustainable development: Exploring the factors affecting employee attitudes towards corporate social responsibility‐oriented management, Wiley.
 With kind acknowledgements to Prof. Hirokazu Kono, Keio Business School, and Prof. Yingyan Wang, Keio University.

 And just as well, for there is nary a business today that can afford to skirt the issue and still hope to make it big – and stay there.
 From leading luxury houses producing goods of basic hygiene, to social entrepreneurship firms focused on the idea of the triple bottom line—people, planet, and profit—social media is rife with eulogies of the sustainable kind.
 Yet, at the other end of the spectrum, this platform of the 21st century also provides for fiery discussions and ugly debates at the slightest hint of corporate malfeasance.
 And perhaps rightly so, for there is increasing acceptance of the fact that corporations have a duty not only to their shareholders, but also to other actors whom they engage with—employees, suppliers, governments, and civil society to name a few.